Singapore: Government and Public Agency Exemption

 The public agency exemption has significant implications for data subjects and private sector organizations:

-- Dual system: Singapore effectively operates a dual system of data protection, with private sector organizations subject to the PDPA and public agencies governed by separate regulations.
+- Dual system: Singapore effectively operates a dual system of data protection, with private sector organizations subject to the PDPA and public agencies governed by the Public Sector (Governance) Act 2018 and related government regulations.

-- Limited recourse: Individuals may have limited recourse under the PDPA for data protection issues involving public agencies.
+- Limited recourse under PDPA: Individuals may have limited recourse under the PDPA for data protection issues involving public agencies, as these entities fall under a separate regulatory framework.

-- Public trust: While the exemption provides flexibility for public agencies, it also places a greater onus on the government to maintain public trust in its data handling practices through alternative accountability mechanisms.
+- Public trust and accountability: While the exemption provides flexibility for public agencies, it places responsibility on the government to maintain public trust in its data handling practices through the Public Sector (Governance) Act 2018 and other accountability mechanisms specific to the public sector.